Rockford Construction Ohio

 HUD Insured Projects

-HUD insured construction projects are generally new construction or substantial rehabilitation of multifamily rental or cooperative housing for moderate-income families, elderly, and the handicapped.
+HUD-insured construction projects are generally new construction or substantial rehabilitation of multifamily rental or cooperative housing for moderate-income families, the elderly, and the disabled.

 What is HUD?

-HUD stands for the U.S. Department of Housing and Urban Development, which is the federal agency that predominantly focuses on insuring multifamily residential unit loans.
-The insurance the HUD provides on said loans will protect the lender in the case a loan defaults because a debtor misses payments.
-HUD eases the burden on people who are looking to provide housing options to people who need it.
+HUD stands for the U.S. Department of Housing and Urban Development, the federal agency that predominantly focuses on insuring multifamily residential unit loans.
+The insurance the HUD provides on said loans will protect the lender if a loan defaults because a debtor misses payments.
+HUD eases the burden on those looking to provide housing options to people who need it.

 Low-Income Family Housing